tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/01_swiftUI_essentials.md

 Step 1:

 Drag `landmarkData.json` in the downloaded files, Resources folder into your project's navigation pane; in the dialog that appears, select "Copy items if needed" and the Landmarks target, and then click Finish.

+Step 2:

+Choose File > New > File to create a new Swift file in your project, and name it `Landmark.swift`